umbraco/UmbracoDocs/12/umbraco-cms/reference/api-versioning-and-openapi.md

 ## Swagger route and/or availability

-As mentioned in the beginning of this article, Umbraco exposes Swagger and the Swagger UI at `{yourdomain}/umbraco/swagger`, and they are disabled when the site is in production mode.
+As mentioned in the beginning of this article, Umbraco exposes Swagger and the Swagger UI at `{yourdomain}/umbraco/swagger`.
+Both are disabled when the site is in production mode.

 The code sample below shows how to change the Swagger route and availability.